How Causal Abstraction Underpins Computational Explanation: Explanation and Generalization

 A closely analogous situation confronts researchers in machine learning.
-Similarly to behavioral psychological experiments with people, benchmarks are designed to test model abilities on tasks like text summarization, pronoun resolution, toxicity detection, part-of-speech tagging, and the like.
-No one, however, believes that any existing benchmark comprehensively circumscribes the intended tasks, or even that the tasks are all perfectly well-defined (see \citealt{Generalization,HardingSharadin} for further discussion of this point).
-It is notoriously easy to find ``adversarial'' examples that show benchmark success does not imply the intended competence (e.g., \citealt{JiaLiang}), and some have therefore called for a move toward more dynamic benchmarking methods (e.g., \citealt{Kiela}).
+Similar to behavioral psychological experiments, benchmarks are designed to test model abilities on tasks like text summarization, pronoun resolution, toxicity detection, part-of-speech tagging, and the like.
+No one, however, believes that any existing benchmark comprehensively circumscribes the intended tasks, or even that the tasks are all perfectly well-defined (e.g., \citealt{Generalization,HardingSharadin}).
+It is notoriously easy to find ``adversarial'' examples that show benchmark success does not imply the intended competence (e.g., \citealt{JiaLiang}).

-In mechanistic interpretability, we face an analogous problem when using supervised machine learning, e.g., distributed alignment search \citep{Geiger-etal:2023:DAS} or desiderata-based masking \citep{davies2023discovering}, to localize causal variables within a neural network.
+This same issue surfaces in mechanistic interpretability, especially when employing supervised machine learning, e.g., distributed alignment search \citep{Geiger-etal:2023:DAS} or desiderata-based masking \citep{davies2023discovering}, to localize causal variables within a neural network.
 What if the causal variable is only realized on the narrow distribution of inputs used for localization?
 This question of whether a causal analysis generalizes to ``out-of-distribution'' inputs becomes more important as supervised localization tools become more powerful and therefore more capable of overfitting \citep{wu2023interpretability, huang-etal-2024-ravel, sutter2025nonlinearrepresentationdilemmacausal}.

 In cases where we can show that a model has internalized a concrete \emph{algorithm} for solving a task (or performing well on a benchmark), this might lend some confidence that the model will generalize to instances of the task beyond what we have observed.
 Employing only linear translations, \cite{huang2025internal} show that localization of causally meaningful variables helps predict model behavior on variants of a task that could flummox other prediction methods.\footnote{For example, if asking whether a price is between two numbers \citep{wu2023interpretability}, the price could be presented in Canadian dollars or in Turkish lira \citep{huang2025internal}.
 This is very obviously incidental to our understanding of the intended number comparison task.} Roughly, models get it right in cases where they have correctly matched the new input to an existing algorithmic template, just as in the hierarchical equality case imagined above.